 2. Au ras des pâquerettes

 Tired of simply saying that something doesn’t meet your expectations?
-Try saying: “au ras des pâquerettes”.
+Try saying it the French way: “au ras des pâquerettes”.

 Meaning: This literally means “at the level of daisies”, which implies low in quality.